PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 former-function AST comparison confirms complete ModelIR, lineage, and statistics equality for valid private, shared, and negative-axis fixtures.

+Exact-grid quantized MaxPool cleanup is owned by `passes/quantized_pool.py`.
+One optional or local `ModelIRGraphIndex` enumerates graph-order Dequantize candidates, proves the exclusive and topologically ordered MaxPool/Quantize consumers, applies lineage-aware Pool input/output rewrites, and removes both wrappers differentially.
+Independent INT8 and UINT8 chains therefore share one current index.
+Graphs missing any required operator family retain historical unused-tensor and optional LayoutState pruning without allocating an index; both production call sites supply the Session-owned LayoutState.

+The retained builtin requires exactly equal input/output quantization grids: the dtype is the same INT8 or UINT8, scale is positive and finite, zero point is identical and within the dtype range, and scale equality is exact rather than tolerant.
+All four tensor records must exist.
+Both float bridges have the same floating dtype, and quantized/float shape plus shape-signature metadata must agree exactly at each rank-four boundary.
+The bridge tensors cannot cross either public boundary, fan out, or have duplicate producers; the quantized output cannot also be a graph input.
+Quantization cloning and every topology and metadata guard finish before mutation.
+Pool options, version, ONNX provenance, public output identity, and valid former statistics remain unchanged.
+This deliberately prevents three former invalid rewrites: folding near-equal but distinct grids, folding without float bridge metadata, and removing a producer whose bridge is exposed as a public input.
+Exact former- function differential execution confirms complete ModelIR and statistics equality for valid one- and two-chain fixtures.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter